Customs Declaration Service

-CDS is being introduced gradually and the timing of your move over to it will depend on when your business, or your software developer or agent, are ready.
-Developers should already be working with HMRC to update their software applications and, if they haven’t already, will contact you soon to explain if there’s anything else you need to do.
+CDS is being introduced gradually and the timing of a move over to it will depend on when your business, or your software developer or agent, are ready.
+Developers should already be working with HMRC to update their software applications and, if they haven’t already, they will contact you soon to explain if there’s anything else you need to do.

 For most importers and exporters this will include confirming your company’s Government Gateway account details, registering for the CDS service through it and authorising their software application.

 CDS will also include an interface into DEFRA's new Import Notifucation Service (INS) which will enable importers to upload the necessary import notification documents on what products you are importing and when.
 INS wil definately replace the EU interface, TRACES on 29 March (after EU Exit)

 CDS is being implemented over a longer period of time, and will be launched regardless of the UKs Exit from the EU.
 Some CHIEF users will be deferred by HMRC for CDS use will see a link to INS on CHIEF.

 Access to CDS

 If you handle your own importation documents through CHIEF then your in-house software team will be given access to CDS by HMRC for testing compatiability.